passkeydeveloper/passkeys.dev/content/docs/advanced/related-origins/index.md

 ### Client Support

 The [Device Support matrix](/device-support/#ror) lists the browsers which support Related Origin Requests.
-The [Passkeys Feature Detect page](https://featuredetect.passkeys.dev) will also attempt to detect RoR support in the browser in which the page was loaded.
+The [Passkeys Feature Detect page](https://featuredetect.passkeys.dev) will also attempt to detect ROR support in the browser in which the page was loaded.

 To dynamically detect support for Related Origin Requests on an enrollment or login page, Relying Parties should check for `relatedOrigins` in the [WebAuthn Get Client Capabilities (`PublicKeyCredential.getClientCapabilities()`)](https://w3c.github.io/webauthn/#sctn-getClientCapabilities) response.